marktwh/ChatHs/chaths_mvp/README.md

     Address("your package address")
     "ChatHs"
     "instantiate_with_bio"
-    "your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio";
+    "your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your bio your";
 CALL_METHOD
     Address("your account component address")
     "deposit_batch"